 Cider, cyder, scrumpy, appley nectar from the Gods.
 We love a ” proper” cider, when people tell us that their favourite cider is Rekorderlig a little voice inside our head chuckles and corrects them.

 “That, my ill-informed drinking buddy, is a cider-based drink and is akin to telling me that Bacardi Breezer is your favourite rum”

 When I decided to write this post, I trotted off to my favourite cider joint in Euston to take some better snaps.
-When I reached it, however, I was shocked and dismayed to find out that it been replaced by something called The Northern Tap!
+When I reached it, however, I was shocked and dismayed to find out that it been replaced by something called The Euston Tap!
 It had been changed to a bar specialising in beers from the North of England.
 I was heartbroken and slunk away without remembering to take a single photo.
-Here’s one from the birthday party I had of the Cider Tap before it was sadly lost to history….
+They do sometimes have a cider on tap, but their focus is selecting the best beers.
+Here’s a photo from the birthday party I had of the Cider Tap before it was sadly lost to history….